-There was some variation in the way the three Proto-Sinaitic consonants $[\theta]$, [f], and [f] came out in Ugaritic, North Canaanite, and South Canaanite, but in all three cases this resulted in two consonants each, so the consonant count remained the same, with some variation as to which words had which one.
-Eventually Phoenician merged all three into one, which was spelled \mathfrak{V} , or in its earlier form \mathfrak{V} , though Hebrew never did this, and much later develthat Proto-Canaanite (which included Ugaritic) had 27 consonants, and this is probably the form of the Canaanite language spoken through most or all of Canaan during the time the Israelites were in Egypt, and all the way up to the 12th century B.C. in some areas, such as Ugarit.
-Thus it is very probable that the Ugaritic alphabet derived from the Proto-Sinaitic alphabet, but that the letter shapes had to be drastically adjusted to fit a cuneiform alphabet, which used wedges to write on wet clay.11
+The Proto-Sinaitic alphabet also seems to have had 27 consonants, and the evidence suggests that it was several centuries older than the Ugaritic alphabet, the earliest inscriptions dating from around 1850 B.C.
+The discussion of this in my Semitic Alphabets charts is somewhat involved, but the conclusion is that it probably had the same consonants as Ugaritic, 11 suggesting that Proto-Canaanite (which included Ugaritic) had 27 consonants, and this is probably the form of the Canaanite language spoken through most or all of Canaan during the time the Israelites were in Egypt, and all the way up to the 12th century B.C. in some areas, such as Ugarit.
+Thus it is very probable that the Ugaritic alphabet derived from the Proto-Sinaitic alphabet, but that the letter shapes had to be drastically adjusted to fit a cuneiform alphabet, which used wedges to write on wet clay.
+12